-This Easy Shakshuka with Chickpeas is the vegetarian go-to breakfast recipe to make during the festive season!
-Loaded with energy-packed ingredients and naturally gluten-free, this one-pot egg recipe is totally easy to make in less than 30 mins.
+This Easy Shakshuka with Chickpeas is the ultimate vegetarian breakfast recipe!
+Naturally gluten-free, this one-pot egg recipe is totally easy to make in less than 30 mins.

 Ready in less than 30 minutes, all you need to make this easy shakshuka with chickpeas is just a handful of everyday ingredients: bell pepper,onion, garlic, eggs, chickpeas, whole canned tomatoes, basil leaves and a pinch of cumin and paprika.

 For an extra spicy punch, I've added some Tabasco Green Sauce in the mix, which goes especially well with this easy shashuka.

 It's just a little bit milder than the classic Tabasco Sauce.
 It gives this breakfast dish a nice spicy kick without overwhelming and overpowering the other ingredients.